COMING AUGUST 30TH, 2022

 “Or I’ll assign you to the worst shithole mission I’ve ever sent you on.”
 His C.O. had grinned.
 Smug bastard.
 “You’ll wish you’d re-enlisted.”

-Wyatt steered his red-hot, SRT Viper into the parking garage off Bellevue Mall Way in Bellevue, Washington.
+Wyatt steered his red-hot SRT Viper into the parking garage in Bellevue, Washington.
 Somewhere on the twentieth floor, there was an office called The Paranormal Intelligence Foundation.
 That’s where he’d find out the details of his next assignment.
 Online research yielded nothing substantial regarding the foundation’s purpose.
 No testimonials, no pictures aside from nature photos, and only an email address as a way to contact them.
 Uneasiness roiled in his belly, and it wasn’t from the sushi he’d had for breakfast.
-It sounded more woo-woo than real, and he wondered if it was a front for a covert ops organization.
+It sounded more woo-woo than real.
+Could it be a front for a covert ops organization?

 “Arriving at destination,” his GPS announced.

 “So, this is the shithole.”
 So far, the trip from Coronado, California had been worth the drive.
 Clean mountain air and oceanside views.
 He loved opening up all eight cylinders and forgetting about his last op.

 Wyatt made his way down to the parking garage’s sixth level, coming to a halt by a guard shack that flanked a floor-to-ceiling, chain-link fence.
 He lowered his window.